Orientation Step 1: Advisement & Registration

 To begin your transition to Shepherd University and get Ram Ready, students must complete Orientation Step 1: Advisement & Registration (A&R).
 For the safety of the Shepherd University community, incoming students will complete A&R remotely by phone call, through a virtual meeting, or by proxy, all with the assistance of a faculty advisor.

-Please contact the Office of Admissions at 304-876-5212 (Monday-Friday 8am-4:30pm) with any questions regarding Orientation Step 1: Advisement & Registration (A&R).
+The Office of Admissions can be reached at 304-876-5212 (Monday-Friday 8am-4:30pm) if you have any questions regarding Orientation Step 1: Advisement & Registration (A&R).
 Additional updates regarding Orientation Step 2: New Student Welcome will be communicated throughout the summer.

-Please use the link below to sign up for a remote advising session offered this July.
+Please use the links below to sign up for a remote advising session offered this Summer.

 By participating Orientation Step 1, new students will